rylincoln/developer.fulcrumapp.com/_data-events/reference.md

 ### [ALERT](/data-events/reference/alert/)

-Display a message as an alert in the mobile app.
+Display a message as an alert.

 ### [CLEARINTERVAL](/data-events/reference/clearinterval/)

-Clears an interval that was previously started with SETINTERVAL.
+Clears an interval that was previously started with SETINTERVAL

 ### [CLEARTIMEOUT](/data-events/reference/cleartimeout/)

-Clears a timeout that was previously started with SETTIMEOUT.
+Clears a timeout that was previously started with SETTIMEOUT

 ### [CURRENTLOCATION](/data-events/reference/currentlocation/)

 Returns a location object containing metadata about the user's current location.
 This location may be different than the record location.

 ### [INVALID](/data-events/reference/invalid/)